sigp/lighthouse/book/src/voluntary-exit.md

    - A varying time of "validator sweep" that can take up to 5 days (at the time of writing with ~560,000 validators on the mainnet).
 The "validator sweep" is the process of skimming through all validators by index number for eligible withdrawals (those with type `0x01` and balance above 32ETH).
 Once the "validator sweep" reaches your validator's index, your staked fund will be fully withdrawn to the withdrawal address set.

    The total time taken is the summation of the above 3 waiting periods.
-After these waiting periods, you will receive the staked fund in your withdrawal address.
+After these waiting periods, you will receive the staked funds in your withdrawal address.

 The voluntary exit and full withdrawal process is summarized in the Figure below.